Showing posts with label Hardware. Show all posts

 My best purchase ever?

-It's amazing how fantastic this thing works: plug it in and power on your Atari ST (mine defaulted to high resolution but that can be changed by holding the top button for a couple of seconds).
-Changing resolution is simple, just tap the same button to send a signal to the ST that you wish to switch resolution - and you can easily flip between colour/mono at any time.
+It's amazing how fantastic this works: plug it in and power on your Atari ST (mine defaulted to high resolution but that can be changed by holding the top button for a couple of seconds).
+Changing resolution is simple, tap the same button to send a signal to the ST that you wish to switch resolution - and you can flip between colour/mono at any time.
 I'm using an NEC 1970NXp multisync which works very nicely.

 STOP!!
 You should first check that your monitor is fully compatible and listed here: